Skip to content

 Common questions.

-• How is a content engineer different from a fractional CMO?
+• How is an Embedded Content Operator different from a fractional CMO?

-B2B teams running lean, founders pre or early Series B, or established teams that need senior judgment on a specific initiative without making a full-time hire.
-The economics work when you need senior-level decisions on content systems but cannot justify a $200k+ hire yet, or when the work is too cross-functional for a single specialist seat.
+B2B teams running lean, founders pre or early Series B, or established teams that need senior judgment on content without making a six-figure hire.
+The economics work when you need senior-level decisions on what gets made and how it ships, but the role is too cross-functional for a single specialist seat.

 • What happens if scope changes mid-engagement?